 What is Prosthodontics?

 Prosthodontics focuses on the restoration and replacement of natural teeth.
 More specifically, a prosthodontist undergoes advanced training in dental issues relating to missing teeth, damaged teeth, and complex dental problems revolving around the function and health of your bite.
-As an experienced prosthodontist in Skokie, IL, Dr. Abraham Stein is highly skilled in the diagnosis and treatment of complex dental problems and offers comprehensive care to improve the function and health of your smile.
+As an experienced prosthodontist in Skokie, IL, Dr. Albert Stein is highly skilled in the diagnosis and treatment of complex dental problems and offers comprehensive care to improve the function and health of your smile.

 Whether you are searching for a dentist who offers full mouth reconstruction or cosmetic dentistry to address missing or damaged teeth, our team at The Stein Center for Advanced Dentistry can work with you to coordinate the care you need.
 When dealing with dental concerns regarding the health and function of your natural teeth, it is vital to work with an experienced dentist who is committed to continuing education, advanced technology, and dental excellence.